lucasaec/cs680Calabrese/PA8/README.md

 /usr/NX/scripts/vgl/vglrun ./Tutorial
 ```
 # How to load an object
 Place object files in the objects folder.
-Place material files in the objects folder.
 They should be download when the repository is cloned.
 See "Text Input" to know what to do next.

 ## Text Input